percona/k8spsmdb-docs/docs/update.md

         {{ mongodb70recommended }}, etc.).
 Actual versions can be found
         [in the list of certified images](images.md#custom-registry-images).

-    !!! note prior to the Operator version 1.16.0 Percona Server for MongoDB
+    !!! note

-        4.4 could be used with setting `upgradeOptions.apply` to `4.4-recommended` or `4.4-latest`.
+        prior to the Operator version 1.16.0 Percona Server for MongoDB 4.4 could be used with `upgradeOptions.apply` set to `4.4-recommended` or `4.4-latest`.
 MongoDB 4.4 support has reached its end-of-life in the Operator version 1.16.0.
-Users of existing clusters based on Percona Server for MongoDB 4.4 should explicitly change to newer database versions to have database upgrades, for example setting `upgradeOptions.apply=7.0-recommended`.
+Users of existing clusters based on Percona Server for MongoDB 4.4 should explicitly switch to newer database versions before upgrading the Operator to 1.16.0.

 4. Make sure the `versionServiceEndpoint` key is set to a valid Version Server URL (otherwise Smart Updates will not occur).